 Some of the interfaces require that schools inform TR regarding the cards accepted.
 Some cards are more expensive to process so schools/districts sometimes elect to not accept all cards when they set-up their merchant account.
 It is important that TR knows which cards are accepted so that families may only choose from these cards when paying.

-Total Registration does not recommend using partial payments as families will forget to later log in and complete their payment causing a larger number of students with a balance due.
+Total Registration does not recommend using partial payments as families will forget to log back in later and complete their payment resulting in a larger number of students with a balance due.